Free At Last, Thanks To A New California Law

 From the project Uncuffed:

-The Reed brothers, Jesse and Greg, came to prison as crime partners.
+The Reed brothers, Jesse and Greg, came to incarceration as crime partners.
 Jesse was the shooter and his little brother Greg was just there to rob.
 They both got life sentences, with the opportunity to parole.

 "I knew in my heart, I hadn't murdered anybody.
 I didn't intend to murder anybody."